 |---|---|---|---|

-| Split and Compare Each Component | O(n) | O(n) | Best for readability and quick implementation using built-in string split utilities |
+| Split and Compare Each Component | O(n) | O(n) | Best for readability and quick implementation using built-in string split utilities. |

-| Two-pointer Comparison Traversal | O(n) | O(1) | Preferred when minimizing memory allocations or demonstrating pointer-based string parsing |
+| Two-pointer Comparison Traversal | O(n) | O(1) | Preferred when minimizing memory usage or demonstrating deeper string parsing skills. |